fletchjp/MERG-Arduino-OpenLCB/README.md

  Central to the plans is the need to support configuration on the Arduino DUE.
 There are two ways to do this, using the DueFlashStorage library and using an external EEPROM.

- I have adapted code to work with the DueFlashStorage library which at the moment is not working.
-I need to do some tests on my implementation.
+ I have adapted code to work with the DueFlashStorage library which is now working.
+I have done some tests to develop my implementation.